wiseman-timelord/TimeBars/README.md

 ```

 ### Notation
+- Its optimally for multi-screen display by defualt, though re
 - Its made/tested on 10, but supposedly if you have 7-8.1 it will fallback to system browser.
 - The application runs in a native window but uses web technologies—no browser required.
 - Timer data auto-saves when the application closes through [x] on top right, and loads timers on start..